-2.4.1 Child benefit (Allocations familiales) (bfauc_lu)
+2.4.1 Child benefit (Allocations familiales) (bfauc\lu)

-The unit of analysis is the family (tu_cb_lu), which is composed of parents and their dependent children (see Eligibility conditions below).
+The unit of analysis is the family (tu\cb\lu), which is composed of parents and their dependent children (see Eligibility conditions below).
 To form a family, parents do not necessarily have to be married.

 The child benefit is a universal scheme.
 A child's personal rights are related to the residence.
 Each child brought up continuously in Luxembourg and with a legal residence there is entitled to this child benefit.
 The age limit is 18 years.
-For children in vocational training or further education or suffering from a serious infirmity the age limit is 27 years.
+For children in vocational training or further education or suffering from a serious infirmity the age limit was 27 years before the 1st August 2016 and 25 after.